Michael Mukasey: U.S. Attorney General

 It appeared that Mukasey may have been concerned about the potential pursuit of government employees or agents, and their authorizing superiors, in American or foreign courts under criminal charges, when responding to the Senate Judiciary committee questions.
 In describing the issue's challenges to the Bush administration, The New York Times quoted Scott L. Silliman, director of the Center on Law, Ethics and National Security at Duke University, as saying about such court cases, which could ultimately reach the president: "You would ask not just who carried it out, but who specifically approved it."

 However, Robert M. Chesney, of Wake Forest University School of Law, and other national security specialists have pointed out that prosecution within the United States would be impeded by laws adopted since 2005 which permit safe-harbor protections to interrogators for governmentally authorized actions.
 It was believed that secret Justice Department legal opinions approved waterboarding and other procedures officially called "harsh interrogation techniques".

-By November 1, 2007, five senators – Christopher Dodd of Connecticut, Joseph Biden of Delaware, John Kerry of Massachusetts, Edward Kennedy of Massachusetts and Bernie Sanders of Vermont – in addition to Leahy had announced their intention to vote against Mukasey's confirmation due to concerns about his stance on torture.
-Nevertheless, on November 6 the Senate Judiciary Committee endorsed the nomination of Mukasey, by an 11 to 8 vote, and sent his confirmation on to the full Senate.
+By November 1, 2007, five senators – Christopher Dodd of Connecticut, Joseph Biden of Delaware, John Kerry of Massachusetts, Edward Kennedy of Massachusetts, and Bernie Sanders of Vermont – in addition to Leahy had announced their intention to vote against Mukasey's confirmation due to concerns about his stance on torture.
+Nevertheless, on November 6 the Senate Judiciary Committee endorsed the nomination of Mukasey, by an 11–8 vote, and sent his confirmation on to the full Senate.
 Two days later, the Senate confirmed Mukasey by a 53–40 vote.
 The tight vote was the narrowest margin to confirm an attorney general in more than 50 years.
 Mukasey was sworn in at a private ceremony on November 9, 2007.

 In 2009, legal ethics complaints were filed against Mukasey and other Bush administration attorneys for their roles in advocating torture.